4ndual/commit-tracker/README.md

 # commit-tracker

-I usually have all my activity in  my job account but i want my activity in my personal account to represent my real activity tracking the commits i make in my job
+Typically, I have all of my work-related activity tracked by Github or Azure in my job account,but i want my github personal account to reflect my actual activity by tracking the commits I make in my job.